scicloj/scicloj.github.io/content/en/blog/ct-Nov-2024/index.md

 This project is still in its very early stages.
 We should explore various directions and carefully pick those which might be promising.

 ### Tooling
 I will join Timothy Pratley on the goal of helping different tools support the Kindly standard.
-Cursive, Calve, Quarto, and Clojupyter are a few of the relevant candidates.
+Cursive, Calva, Quarto, and Clojupyter are a few of the relevant candidates.